prathmesh4321/Video-to-MP3-Conversion-as-a-Service/README.md

 ## Project Description:

-**Developed a robust Video-to-MP3 Conversion application, employing cutting-edge technologies to deliver efficient and scalable multimedia processing.**
+**Developed a robust Video-to-MP3 Conversion application with features such as user authentication and notification services to deliver efficient and scalable multimedia processing.**

 ## Architecture